Contrasting Ondas (ONDS) & Its Rivals

 |2.56

-As a group, “Radio & t.v. communications equipment” companies have a potential upside of 46.55%.
-Given Ondas’ peers higher probable upside, analysts clearly believe Ondas has less favorable growth aspects than its peers.
+As a group, “Radio & t.v. communications equipment” companies have a potential upside of 47.13%.
+Given Ondas’ rivals higher probable upside, analysts plainly believe Ondas has less favorable growth aspects than its rivals.

-Ondas has a beta of -0.98, meaning that its stock price is 198% less volatile than the S&P 500.
-Comparatively, Ondas’ peers have a beta of 1.06, meaning that their average stock price is 6% more volatile than the S&P 500.
+Ondas has a beta of -0.98, indicating that its share price is 198% less volatile than the S&P 500.
+Comparatively, Ondas’ rivals have a beta of 1.06, indicating that their average share price is 6% more volatile than the S&P 500.

-This table compares Ondas and its peers’ net margins, return on equity and return on assets.
+This table compares Ondas and its rivals gross revenue, earnings per share and valuation.

 |Ondas